1) Why do we have representative government in most democracies?

 18) Why were 'Reserved Constituencies' created by the makers of the constitution?

-Answer: The constitution makers were worried that in an open electoral competition, certain weaker sections may not stand a good chances to get elected to the Lok Sabha and the State Legislative Assemblies.
-That would make our democracy less representative and less democratic, so they thought of the provision of special system of reserved constituencies for the weaker sections.
+Answer: The constitution-makers were worried that in an open electoral competition, certain weaker sections may not stand a good chance to get elected to the Lok Sabha and the State Legislative Assemblies.
+That would make our democracy less representative and less democratic, so they thought of the provision of a special system of reserved constituencies for the weaker sections.